uplerx/MLFS-YOLO/README.md

 - **Model Weights**: The trained MLFS-YOLO model weights files are not included in this repository.
 - **Custom Datasets**: Only a subset of the custom datasets is provided for demonstration purposes in the `datasets/partial_dataset` directory.
 The public datasets in `datasets/public_dataset` can be downloaded from their respective sources.

-For academic collaboration or access to the complete resources, please contact the author directly.
+**Due to privacy and intellectual property considerations, for academic collaboration or access to the complete resources, please contact the author directly.**

 ## Performance Highlights